Program OverviewPrinter Friendly

 Microsoft Office Specialist (MOS) Certification

-Students who have successfully completed the COMP106 and/or COMP126 course(s) at Progress Campus will have had an opportunity to acquire the Microsoft Office Specialist credential.
-The Centennial College School of Business operates a Certiport Authorized Test Center (CATC) for any students, graduates, employees, or community members who may elect to pursue MOS certification.
-For more information regarding MOS certification, please contact your School of Business program student advisor, or visit the Centennial College, Certiport Authorized Test Centre.
+Students who have successfully completed the COMP106 and/or COMP126 course(s) at Progress Campus will have an opportunity to acquire the Microsoft Office Specialist credential.
+The Centennial College Business School operates a Certiport Authorized Test Center (CATC) for students, graduates, employees or community members who may elect to pursue MOS certification.
+For more information regarding MOS certification, please contact your Success Advisor or visit the Centennial College, Certiport Authorized Test Center.

 Program OutlinePrinter Friendly